VlodkoMr/near-river/readme.md

 ## TODO

-- Add address mask filters to extend filtering capabilities.
+- Add filter masks to extend filtering capabilities.
+- Update `receipt_actions`.`args` field to JSON for better data filtering and querying.
+- AI-driven Alerts and Analytics: Leverage the integrated AI to not only query data but also to provide predictive insights and alert users about unusual patterns, such as suspicious transaction volumes or unexpected contract behaviors.